Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 Pharazon simply sighed in response.

 “Perk up, buddy,” Terra said.
-“I know my optimism is obnoxious, but you’re going to worry yourself sick.”
+“You’re going to worry yourself sick.”

 “Terra, what if… what if it’s Dr. Sloth?”
 Pharazon asked.